behemphi/mysql_maintenance_gizmo/README.md

 * slow query log rotation
 * table maintenance (i.e. analyze, optimize, check)

+It has been used in production to backup up to 70 different MySQL instances nightly over the course of 18 months, so it can be trusted.

-The code is in python using the Django framework.
-It is intended to be run from like this:
+It is intended to be run like this:

 ```bash
 > ./manage.py dobackup